gottyduke/Elin.Plugins/README.md

 - [Visual PCC Picker](./CharacterCustomizerPlus/)

 ## Build
-The projects requires environment variable `ElinGamePath` set to the root folder of the Elin game installation.
+The projects require environment variable `ElinGamePath` set to the root folder of the Elin game installation.
 ```
 ElinGamePath/
 ├─ BepInEx/